 According to the Articles of Association of the Company, the Supervisory Council consists of five members elected for the term of office of three years and acting jointly as a supervisory body.
 The Council represents the shareholders and performs supervisory and control functions.
 Members of the Supervisory Council are elected by the general meeting of shareholders according to provisions of the Republic of Lithuania Law on Companies.
 Two out of the five members are independent.
 The chairperson is elected by the members from among themselves.
 The Council has two committees: the Audit Committee and the Remuneration and Appointments Committee.
-Their members are elected for the term of office of three years from among the members of the Supervisory Council.
-All the three members of the Audit Committee possess degrees and experience in the field of finances and economics; two members of the committee are independent.
+Their members are elected for the term of office of three years from among the members of the Audit Committee possess degrees and experience in the field of finances and economics; two members of the committee are independent.